-Dog food brands are plentiful; but rare are the authentically healthy dog food brands that deliver on their high and mighty claims.
-The Association of American Feed Control Officials has very low standards when it comes to dog food labelling.
+Dog food brands are plentiful, but rare are the authentically healthy dog food brands that deliver on their high and mighty claims.
+The Association of American Feed Control Officials has very low standards when it comes to dog food labeling.

 We have not been paid or compensated by any of these brands.
 Ever.